grzegorzSpiewak/timeline/README.md

 C. About Timeline

-Simple timeline created in CSS3 and pure Javasciprt - no frameworks required.
+Timeline created in CSS3 and pure Javasciprt - no frameworks required.
 Timeline is responisve and mobile ready.
 To interact with timeline select a number of day in input.
 Have fun! :)